otcova/paperbit/book/src/core_concepts.md

 - [Smooth](utils/smooth_bit.md) the transition of a number

 The main purpose of the utilities is to avoid reinventing the wheel in each project.
-It is not necessary to use them, but in some circumstances they might be very helpful.
+It is not necessary to use them, but in some circumstances they are be very helpful.